elixir-europe/infectious-diseases-toolkit/contribute/preview-changes.md

 ## Make changes on your fork

 As an editor with editing rights on the IDTk, changes made by clicking on the pencil icon will be committed to a branch on the actual IDTk itself.
-This is not a problem in normal circumstances, but when one wants to preview his changes on his own fork, this is not wanted.
+This is not a problem in normal circumstances, but when one wants to preview changes on one's own fork, this is not wanted.

 ### 1. Make sure you have forked the IDTk